Man In MAGA Hat Allegedly Unloads Can Of Bear Spray Into Crowd Of Anti-Trump Protesters

-A man wearing a Make America Great Again (MAGA) had was caught on video allegedly spraying a can of bear spray into a crowd of anti-Trump protesters on Saturday, The L.A.
+A man wearing a Make America Great Again (MAGA) had was caught on video allegedly spraying a can of bear repellant into a crowd of anti-Trump protesters on Saturday, The L.A.
 Times reports.
 The alleged assailant faces a host of criminal charges.

-A group protesting Donald Trump and Mike Pence had gathered on the beach at Santa Monica, California, and eventually their protest made its way to the Santa Monica Pier, the city’s most popular tourist attraction.
+A group protesting Donald Trump and Mike Pence had gathered on the beach at Santa Monica, California, and gradually made its way to the Santa Monica Pier, the city’s most popular tourist attraction.
 There, they were met by a crowd of Trump supporters, said Santa Monica Police Sgt.
 D. Hicks.
 That’s when, as Hicks describes it, “Everything went to crap.”

-The two dies began trading shouts with one another, and it eventually devolved into scuffling and fisticuffs.
-And then, a man allegedly emptied a can of bear repellent into the crowd of anti-Trump protesters.
-You can see the incident at about 1:40 in this video; be warned, the video contains violence and strong language and may not be disturbing to some viewers.
+The two sides began trading shouts with one another, and it eventually devolved into scuffling and fisticuffs.
+Then, a man allegedly emptied a can of bear repellent into the crowd of anti-Trump protesters.
+You can see the incident at about 1:40 in this video; be warned, the video contains violence and strong language which may be disturbing to some viewers.

 Bear repellent is not unlike riot gas used by police and the military, in that it primarily consists of capsaicin, the chemical in hot peppers that causes a burning sensation when you eat them.
 In the concentrations found in tear gas and commercial bear repellent, the chemical can cause eye irritation and difficulty breathing.